Growth softens in Q4

 Commenting on the outlook, Lee Sue Ann, economist at UOB, stated:

 “The latest GDP print is in line with our view of growth turning softer as high inflation and interest rates weigh on households alongside a slowdown in global growth.
 We see Australia’s GDP growth slowing this year to 1.7% from 3.7% in 2022.
 Key factors to watch will be how households are impacted by higher interest rates, how quickly inflation is able to moderate, and how wage growth ties in with labour market dynamics.”

 In the first quarter of this year, available data paints a mixed picture.
 Business sentiment improved in January, while consumer sentiment remained downbeat in January–February.
 For the year as a whole, the economy should move into a lower gear.
 Sustained inflation, higher interest rates and lower savings should weigh on private consumption, which will nonetheless benefit from a tight labor market.
 Healthy global demand for commodities will support the external sector.

-Australia GDP (AUD bn) Data
+Australia GDP per capita (AUD) Data

 |GDP per capita (AUD)||72||75||78||76||85|